LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

 With LabyMod 4 we've improved the way to develop addons.
-You now have one project per addon, this allows you to write version-independent code in the same project as version-dependent code without needing to copy & paste the version-independent code for every version.
+You now have one project per addon; this allows you to write version-independent code in the same project as version-dependent code without needing to copy & paste the version-independent code for every version.

 Here are some of the changes with our new Addon API: